 Minimum Parcel Size

-Generally, a parcel must be at least 2.0 acres.
-The minimum parcel size is 1.50 acres if the accessory unit is 640 square feet, has only one bedroom, and the parcel has potable water.
-If served by public sewer and located within a designated urban service area, the minimum parcel size is 5,000 square feet.
+Generally, a parcel must be at least 2.0 acres, but an accessory unit may be allowed on parcels between 1.0–1.99 acres if the accessory unit is less than 640 square feet, has only one bedroom, and the parcel has potable water.
+If served by public water and sewer and located within a designated urban service area, the minimum parcel size is 5,000 square feet

-An applicant should confirm with the Permit and Resource Management Department (PRMD) the minimum parcel size requirement that applies to the applicant’s parcel.
+An applicant should confirm with Permit Sonoma the minimum parcel size requirement that applies to the applicant’s parcel.
 Accessory dwelling units must satisfy the same building code, septic system, water, and zoning requirements as any home constructed in the County.

 Septic System Suitability and Water Availability

 Soil suitability for a septic system and water availability are significant factors that determine whether a permit for an accessory dwelling unit can be issued.
 Property owners are advised to investigate septic suitability and water availability prior to proceeding with design plans.
 The construction of an accessory dwelling unit represents a new use on the property which must meet current codes with respect to the septic system for the unit.
 If one septic system is to serve both the main dwelling and accessory unit, the septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in the two units).